The Atlas Team

 Leslie A. Pal, Atlas Co-Editor

-Leslie A. Pal is Chancellor’s Professor of Public Policy and Administration.
+Leslie A. Pal has been Chancellor’s Professor of Public Policy and Administration at Carleton University, where he is on leave from 2019-2021 to serve as Founding Dean, College of Public Policy, Hamad Bin Khalifa University, Doha, Qatar (www.hbku.edu.qa/en/cpp/about).
 He joined Carleton University in 1992, after teaching at the University of Calgary for ten years.
 He has a BA in Political Science (Hons) from Mount Allison University, and a Doctorate from Queen’s University, Kingston.
 From 2001 to 2005, he was Director of the School of Public Policy and Administration.
 Professor Pal has served on the national boards of the Canadian Political Science Association, the Institute of Public Administration of Canada, the Institute on Governance, and the Performance and Planning Exchange.
 He also has served on the editorial boards of Canadian Public Policy, Canadian Journal of Political Science, and the Journal of Comparative Policy Analysis.
 He was the Director of the Canadian Parliamentary Internship Programme from 1998 to 2001.
 From 2006 to 2009 he served as the first Chair of the Accreditation Board of the Canadian Association of Programs in Public Administration.
 Currently, he is co-Director of the Centre on Governance and Public Management at Carleton University.
 Professor Pal is active internationally as well.
 For several years he worked with the Civil Service Training and Development Institute of the Government of Hong Kong, training senior civil servants.
 He has worked on public sector reform projects in Ukraine, Russia, Armenia, and Georgia.
-He was a Senior Teaching Fellow with the International Policy Fellows program of the Open Society Institute in Budapest, Hungary, and now teaches in affiliated programs in Bosnia and Herzegovina and Mongolia.
-He is currently co-chair of the Working Group on Public Policy Development in the Network of Schools and Institutes of Public Administration in Central and Eastern Europe (NISPAcee).
-In 2006, at the 20th World Congress of the International Political Science Association in Fukuoka Japan, he was elected to the Executive Committee of the Association.
-In 2009, at the 21st World Congress, he was elected for a second three-year term.
-He also teaches occasionally in the Masters of Public Policy program at the Qatar Faculty of Islamic Studies in Doha.

 Alexander Wreford, Research Assistant

-Alec Wreford is an MPP2019 student at the University of Toronto’s Munk School of Global Affairs and Public Policy.
+Alec Wreford graduated in June 2019 with a Master of Public Policy from the University of Toronto’s Munk School of Global Affairs and Public Policy.
 He received his Honours Bachelor of Arts degree in history from Wilfrid Laurier University in 2014.
 His previous experience includes work as an Admissions and Scholarship Mentor in Nanjing, China.
-He is currently interning at the Refugee Resettlement Secretariat in the Ministry of Citizenship and Immigration.
 His LinkedIn profile can be found at https://www.linkedin.com/in/alexander-wreford/.

 Darko Gavrilovic, Technical Advisor